AIDreamweaverMiliind/ai-productivity-systems/README.md

 🚧 Work in progress — building one system at a time

-## Collaboration
+## Usage

-I am open to collaborating with professionals who want to improve or build on these systems.
+You are free to use and learn from these systems.

-If you are interested, feel free to reach out.
+If you wish to use this commercially or build on top of it, please reach out for collaboration.